sagiadinos/garlic-player/README.md

 Linux, Windows, Raspberry Pi 3 maybe later OSX, Android

-Developing with Qt 5.7.1, QtAV 1.11.0 and Quazip 0.7.3 for wgt (zipped html)
+Developing with Qt 5.8.0, QtAV 1.11.0 (also QtMultimedia Support for Raspberry) and Quazip 0.7.3 for wgt (zipped html)

 Garlic actually is able to play local and remote (via http) SMIL Files with actual supported features.
 Compilations tested with Kde Neon and Windows 7 i64 (VS2015 Community)

 *garlic.sh [options] SMIL_INDEX*